By Cory Huff | Posted on July 27, 2012

 Certain identity providers are also better suited for some verticals.
 PayPal, for example, is a preferred provider for the retail sector – especially since PayPal’s OAuth passes a confirmed shipping address which can be used to pre-populate registration forms.

 I recommend offering four to six social login providers.
 This gives users a choice, but not so many that they will get frustrated and abandon your site.
-Janrain provides guidance to customers on which providers they should use when they deploying our Engage social login product by looking at the target audience to see which identity providers they use most.
+Janrain provides guidance to customers on which providers they should use when they are deploying our Engage social login product by looking at the target audience to see which identity providers they use most.

 I’ve seen many sites where they have social login on the main registration page, but not on other registration pages.
 They might have it on a “Log In” page, but not on Registration/Account Creation, or the other way around.
 Careful planning of the registration experience will prevent mistakes like this.